RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 What must remain ethical commitment vs. technical test?

-*Treating all principles as measurable destroys the ones that matter most.*
+*Treating all principles as measurable destroys the ones that matter most*

 ----